Metric results on sumsets and Cartesian products of classes of Diophantine sets: Proofs of generalisations in

-i.e. the largest common factor is a small power of $b$.
-If otherwise $b$ is composite, we possibly have to slightly alter $x_0, x_1$ by interchanging their base $b$ digits at certain places in the intervals $H_j$ to guarantee \eqref{eq:gcd} for the obtained numbers.
-A suitable choice is possible, basically because not many integers in short intervals can have a given large divisor.
-Moreover the $x_i$ still sum up to $\xi$ and the digit changes do not affect the approximation quality much since $H_j$ is small compared to $I_j$.
-We omit the slightly technical details.
-If we write $r_u/s_u$ for the reduced fraction $p_u/q_u$, our observation \eqref{eq:gcd} and $h_j/g_j=\lambda_i+o(1)$ guarantee an estimate $|x_i-r_u/s_u|\gg s_u^{-\lambda_i-\epsilon}$ for large $u$ similar to \eqref{eq:siehda}, with some small variation $\epsilon$ of $\varepsilon$.
-Now $\varepsilon$ and thus $\epsilon$ can be arbitrarily small, and Case 1 is finished.
-Case 2 for the proof of \eqref{eq:friederich} can be handled precisely as in the proof of Theorem~\ref{nonarxiv}, here assumption $\xi\in \mathscr{W}_2$ enters.
-When $0\in W$, the implication \eqref{eq:KEIN} follows from the fact that the right hand side in \eqref{eq:friederich} still has full Hausdorff dimension $\dim(K)$.
-This takes into account that almost all numbers in $C_{b,W}$ with respect to its natural Cantor measure (restricted Hausdorff measure of dimension $\log |W|/\log b$) satisfy both $\mu(\xi)=2$, proved by Weiss~\cite{weiss}, and $\theta_b(\xi)=1$, shown by Levesley, Salp and Velani~\cite[Corollary~1]{lsv}.
-The intersection clearly has the same property.
-The general case of \eqref{eq:KEIN} follows from the special case and Proposition~\ref{pp} via the rational shift map $x\to x-\min W/(b-1)$ that preserves the irrationality exponent $\mu$.
+When $0\in W$, the implication \eqref{eq:KEIN} follows from the observation that the right hand side in \eqref{eq:friederich} still has full Hausdorff dimension $\dim(K)$.
+The latter claim is a consequence of the facts that almost all numbers in $C_{b,W}$ with respect to its natural Cantor measure (restricted Hausdorff measure of dimension $\log |W|/\log b$) satisfy both $\mu(\xi)=2$, proved by Weiss~\cite{weiss}, and $\theta_b(\xi)=1$, shown by Levesley, Salp and Velani~\cite[Corollary~1]{lsv}.
+The intersection clearly shares the same property.
+The general case of \eqref{eq:KEIN} follows from the special case and Proposition~\ref{pp} via the rational shift map $x\to x-\min W/(b-1)$ that preserves the irrationality exponent $\mu$ and maps $C_{b,W}$ to a missing digit Cantor set $C_{b,\tilde{W}}$ with $0\in \tilde{W}$.
 For the last implication \eqref{eq:WS}, very similar to Corollary~\ref{c3} we let $\lambda_0=\infty$, $\lambda_1=\lambda$ in \eqref{eq:KEIN} and apply Theorem~\ref{uppack} and \eqref{eq:jarnik}. \end{proof}

-Due to the twist in the proof, we loose some flexibility regarding the order of approximation compared to Theorem~\ref{nonarxiv}.
+Due to the twist in the proof, we lose some flexibility regarding the order of approximation compared to Theorem~\ref{nonarxiv}.
 In particular, we cannot guarantee an analogue of Theorem~\ref{ttt} for Cantor sets.
 From~\cite[Corollary~1]{lsv}, some weaker generalisation of Theorem~\ref{nonarxiv} can still be deduced, however we prefer not to state it here.